Botox

 While it’s not clear if migraines are a vascular issue or a muscular one, there is plenty of evidence to show that injecting Botox in the areas of migraine pain can provide relief.

-Pain relief can be significant – up to 3 and-a-half months long – in many patients.
+Pain relief can be significant – up to 4 months long – in many patients.
 The number of injections a person will receive for treatment depends on the severity and location of their migraine pain.
 Typically, a patient receives 20 or more injections at each treatment.
 Some patients feel immediate relief, but most feel changes in a day or two.

 Resources